algolia/autocomplete/packages/website/docs/adding-suggested-searches.md

   openOnFocus: true,
 });
 ```
-This option can be especially useful if you are [displaying other sources](adding-multiple-categories) along with Query Suggestions and want to always show the same total number of items.
+This option can be especially useful if you are [displaying other sources](adding-multiple-categories) along with Query Suggestions and want to always show the same total number of items or otherwise align your query parameters.

 This creates a basic Query Suggestions implementation.
 Try it out below: